 Second Degree Murder

 Second degree murder is a felony in Maryland, but is associated with a much lighter sentence than first degree murder.
 Those convicted of second degree murder generally face a prison sentence of up to 30 years with early release a possibility upon good behavior and administrative reviews.
-At the Law Offices of Gary H. Gerstenfield, our homicide defense attorneys will help you plea down second degree murder charges to manslaughter, or prove to the court why the conviction should be considered second degree murder when the prosecution seeks first degree murder.
+At the Law Offices of Gerstenfield & Demirji, PC. our homicide defense attorneys will help you plea down second degree murder charges to manslaughter, or prove to the court why the conviction should be considered second degree murder when the prosecution seeks first degree murder.

-In our years of service to the citizens of Maryland we have found that often times aggravated assault is confused for attempted second degree murder by the state.
+In our years of service to the citizens of Maryland, we have found that often times aggravated assault is confused for attempted second-degree murder by the state.
 Mistakes like this by Maryland courts can be detrimental to your well-being.
-Our defense lawyers will help the court understand why your alleged crime is not attempted murder, but aggravated assault instead.
-Although still a felony, sentencing for aggravated assault is more often than not much less severe than attempted second degree murder.
+Our criminal defense lawyers will help the court understand why your alleged crime is not attempted murder, but aggravated assault instead.
+Although still a felony, sentencing for aggravated assault is more often than not much less severe than attempted second-degree murder.